biancode/javaee7-gradle-wicket7-wildfly/README.md

 --------------

 *Wicket 7*
-- Java 7
+- Java 7 or 8
 - HTML5
 - CSS3
 - Wicket-Boostrap
 - Wicket-Stuff
-- with Examples included
+- with Examples as Showroom included

 *JPA 2.1*
-- hibernate
+- hibernate (default on JBoss/Wildfly)
 - eclipselink

-*SASS CSS*
+*SASS CSS - Compass*
-- compiling CSS
+- compiling and checking CSS
 - clean and reusable

 **Gradle Java EE 7 - Wildfly - Quickstart Project**

 *You need wildfly 8.2+ or 9.+ to use Java EE 7 Features out of the box*

-default wildfly: 9.0.0.Alpha1
+default wildfly: 9.0.0.Beta2

 - Java EE 7 Web Project
 - Wildfly 8.+ or Wildfly 9.+